We need art, and I do think it can relieve stress. What is stress? It’s worrying about something in the future. Art is now.

 Drawing from Life

 In late February, the National Portrait Gallery in London opens David Hockney: Drawing from Life.
-As a career-long survey of drawings from private and public collections worldwide, it demonstrates Hockney’s extensive exploration into various media, from early collages and delicate colored-pencil portraits, to more recent charcoal sketches and brightly hued digital drawings.
+As a career-long survey of drawings from private and public collections worldwide, it demonstrates Hockney’s extensive exploration into various media, from early collages and delicate colored-pencil portraits to more recent charcoal sketches and brightly hued digital drawings.
 Drawing from Life’s particular focus on portraiture centers on Hockney’s representations of certain close companions over the decades: his longtime muse, the textile designer Celia Birtwell; curator Gregory Evans; master printer Maurice Payne; and the artist’s mother, Laura Hockney.
 The fifth fascinating sitter to be highlighted is Hockney himself, in scrutinizing self-portraits that date as far back as his teenage years.
 Reviewing the retrospective in The Guardian, Jonathan Jones writes: “Hockney here is not a star but a stare. ...
 The intensity of Hockney’s self-inspection, fag in mouth, bears comparison with Rembrandt.”
 Celia Birtwell, reflecting on Hockney’s many portraits of her since the late 1960s, notes: “We only ever see ourselves in the mirror, we never ever see how we really are.
 He sees you as you really are.”
-The exhibition travels to New York, to the Morgan Museum and Library, in Fall 2020.

 My Parents and Myself, On View

 In conjunction with Drawing From Life, the National Portrait Gallery displays, for the first time in public, My Parents and Myself.
 This abandoned painting from 1975–76 is a precursor to one of Hockney’s most beloved works, My Parents, completed in 1977 and now in the collection of Tate Britain.
 The earlier painting includes a self-portrait, seen as a reflection in the mirror situated between Mr. and Mrs. Hockney.
-Hockney admits he held onto My Parents and Myself, keeping it in his LA studio despite his frustrations, because “It was, after all, painted from life.
+Hockney admits that he kept My Parents and Myself at his LA studio despite his frustrations with it because “it was, after all, painted from life.
 And my parents aren’t here now.”

 Video Brings Its Time to You…